mtth/avsc/README.md

 ## Features

-+ [Blazingly fast and compact serialization!][benchmarks]
-Typically twice as fast as JSON with much smaller encodings.
++ Blazingly [fast and compact][benchmarks] serialization!
+Typically faster than JSON with much smaller encodings.
 + All the Avro goodness, including [schema evolution][schema-evolution] and [remote procedure calls][rpc].
 + Support for [serializing arbitrary JavaScript objects][logical-types].